TronPixels/TronPixels/README.md

 ### Smart Contracts

 #### 1. Canvas Smart Contract
-Each artwork is stored as a **25x25 grid**, where every pixel holds a unique color or structure.
+Each artwork is stored as a **25x25 grid** (with plans to expand to **100x100**), where every pixel holds a unique color or structure.
 The smart contract allows users to:
 - Submit pixel art to the blockchain.
 - Retrieve past artworks by querying the creator's address and timestamp.